burhanrashid52/PhotoEditor/README.md

-## Features

 ### Drawing
-We can customize our brush and paint with diffrent set of propert.To start drawing on image we need to enable the drawing mode
+We can customize our brush and paint with diffrent set of property.To start drawing on image we need to enable the drawing mode

 ![](https://i.imgur.com/INi5LIy.gif)